fenrew/game-lobby/README.md

 - DeleteRoom: Delete a Room
 - FindRoom: Find a Room
 - FindUsersRoom: Find a Room that belongs to a User (takes a userId, string or number)
+- ChangeRoomName: Changes the name of the room.
+It must be a unique name

 #### Room: